 Daniel Aristizábal: Art direction and digital art

 If you didn’t know the meaning of the phrase “eye candy,” now you do.
-An unidentifiable pink object, gravity-defying scenarios, and other overly real digital materials meet you on Daniel Aristazábal’s animation portfolio.
+An unidentifiable pink object, gravity-defying scenarios, and other overly real digital materials meet you on Daniel Aristazábal’s animation website and portfolio.
 The fun doesn’t stop there: each page of this graphic design website offers an exciting scrolling experience, as images slide in and begin to move, overlapping one another using various parallax scrolling effects.
 Adding a touch of order to this online playground are the four elements in the corners of the screen that stay put while you scroll, offering an alternative form of website navigation.

 Raz Shraga: Print, typography and art direction